RangerMauve/hypercore-fetch/README.md

 `renderIndex` is an optional function to override the HTML index rendering functionality.
 By default it will make a simple page which renders links to files and folders within the directory.
 This function takes the `url`, `files` array and `fetch` instance as arguments.

+`onLoad` is an optional function that gets called whenever a site is loaded.
+It gets these arguments passed in: `(url: URL, writable: boolean, key?: string)`.
+The `key` gets specified on creation based on the name a user assigned it.
+Use this to track created drives and last access times (e.g. for clearing out old drives).

+`onDelete` is an optional function that gets called whenever a drive is purged from storage.
+Similar to `onLoad`, it gets called with a `URL` of the deleted site.

 After you've created it, `fetch` will behave like it does in [browsers](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).